 You may have the right to request us to move, copy and transfer your Personal Information easily from one IT environment to another, in a safe and secure way, without affecting its usability;

-You may have the right to request rectification of your Personal Information in our control in the event that your believe the Personal Information held by Us is inaccurate, incomplete or outdated;
+You may have the right to request rectification of your Personal Information in our control in the event that you believe the Personal Information held by Us is inaccurate, incomplete or outdated;

 You may have the right to request that we erase or delete Personal Information held about you at any time;